A Patent Attorney is different to a Patent Lawyer

-Under Australian law the Patent Attorney profession is separate to the legal profession whom may refer to themselves as a Patent Lawyers or solicitors.
-A Patent Attorney is an intellectual property specialist, registered with the Trans-Tasman IP Attorneys Board, who is both legally trained and technically skilled.
+Under Australian law a Patent Attorney is different to a Patent Lawyer or solicitor.
+In fact, Patent Attorneys and Patent Lawyers are separate professions.
+A patent attorney is an intellectual property specialist, registered with The Trans-Tasman IP Attorney Board, who is both legally trained and technically skilled.
 For example, at Caska IP our staff have post graduate degree qualifications in intellectual property law as well as honours and masters level degree qualifications in engineering and science.
 We also have technical experience in areas such as mechanical and process engineering, renewable energy, electrical and control engineering, computer software and business methods.

 Due to the unique combination of technical and legal skills, under Australian law only a Registered Patent Attorney is entitled to prepare, amend and file patent applications on behalf of others before the Australian patent office.
 Similar to a Lawyer, a Patent Attorney has legal privilege in communication between the Attorney and the client.
 However, once the matter comes before a Court, a patent or intellectual property Lawyer is required.